 Cliff Joslyn -- Research Works

-In my career as a research leader for the US Government, I have pursued a range of research in mathematical modeling of complex information systems, data science, and cybernetic philosophy; with applications in reliability analysis, computational biology, information warfare, cyber analytics, infrastructure protection, law enforcement, and distributed ledger technology.
+In my career primarily as a research leader for the US Government, I have pursued a range of research in mathematical modeling of complex information systems, data science, and cybernetic philosophy; with applications in reliability analysis, computational biology, information warfare, cyber analytics, infrastructure protection, law enforcement, AI assurance, and distributed ledger technology.
 Below I detail my research areas, including all published papers.

 Computational Topology and Hypergraph Analytics Knowledge-Informed Machine Learning and Neurosymbolic Computing